microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12HelloWorld/src/HelloTextureModified/Renderer/RenderPassAuthoring.md

 At execution time, `BindPassRenderTargets()` resolves keys through `ResolveRtv()` and `ResolveDsv()`, then calls `OMSetRenderTargets(...)`.

 `clearColor` does not clear automatically.
 It is data for the operation implementation.
-For example, `RecordClear()` requires it, and `RecordMainPass()` uses it when present.
+For example, `RecordClear()` requires it, and `RecordForwardPass()` uses it when present.

 When adding a new target key: